 Sometime in our lives we will likely interact with a variety of care outlets, but we want to shine a spotlight on the choices you have for caring for yourself and your family.
 Using data from our own organization, the infographic below is meant to provide you with some useful guidance on the care options at your disposal.

 If your need is truly an emergency, get to the hospital as fast as you can.
-But if you can avoid the minimum of $1,000 out of pocket and the four-hour average wait time that accompanies an emergency department visit, consider visiting a walk-in clinic or schedule an appointment with an online doctor.
+But if you can avoid spending an average of $1,200 out of pocket and potentially hours of waiting that accompanies an emergency department visit, consider visiting a walk-in clinic or schedule an appointment with an online doctor.
 You have choices, and you can help reduce the overall cost of health care.

 If you need help finding a doctor, search our provider directory.